Tag: ATCO

 Otis Redding, The Immortal Otis Redding, 1968 on ATCO

-The second posthumous releases after Redding died in December 1967 – recordings made during the spring, summer and fall of 1967.
-Atlantic owned the rights to Redding’s catalog…
+The second of a number of posthumous releases that came after Redding died in December 1967 – recordings made during the spring, summer and fall of 1967.
+Atlantic owned the rights to Redding’s catalog and all unreleased masters, so issued these albums under the ATCO label in the US.
+Personnel not credited on the release,…

 Donny Hathaway, Live, 1972 on ATCO.